neo-project/docs/docs/en-us/node/cli/cli.md

 ### import key

-Import a private key, or import a file with a number of private keys.
+Imports a private key, or  a file with a number of private keys.

 ##### Syntax